DefiantLabs/probe/proto/README.md

 ```

 2. Make sure your proto definitions fit the application package requirements.
 Primarily, due to the location of auto-generated code living under client/codec/\<repo\>/\<module\>, make sure your proto package name reflects this location.

+## General Guidance

+With this repo being oriented to querying, the package is not too concerned with actually making Message definition functionality work in general.
+This means:

+* Message invoke functionality can be skipped (e.g. ValidateBasic needs to be defined but, since this package is not concerned with message pre-validation, the function can return nil)
+* Go for minimum viable Message interface definitions to keep the codebase light
+* Try to keep the proto files light, when looking through module Proto definitions to see what is needed, pull in the least amount of proto code as possible